Volkswagen Golf Plus

 The Volkswagen Golf Plus is a car that was manufactured by Volkswagen between 2004 and 2014.
-As a five-seater compact MPV (C-segment), it was developed as a taller alternative to the Golf hatchback and positioned below the seven-seater Touran in Volkswagen's product catalogue, the vehicle is based on the Golf Mk5, riding on the PQ35 platform.
-An alternative appearance package was sold as the Volkswagen CrossGolf in 2006.
-Throughout its life cycle, it has been sold alongside the Golf Mk5 and Golf Mk6.
+It has been variously described as a hatchback, a compact multi-purpose vehicle (MPV), or a combination of the two.
+It was developed as a taller alternative to the Golf hatchback and positioned below the seven-seater Touran in Volkswagen's MPV category.
+The car is based on the Golf Mk5, rides on the PQ35 platform, and was accompanied by a crossover-styled variant called the Volkswagen CrossGolf in 2006.
+Throughout its life cycle, it has been sold alongside the Golf Mk5 and the Golf Mk6 for its final two years.

 In 2014, the Golf Plus was replaced by the MQB-based Golf Sportsvan.